 Lower wall surfaces shall be built of or finished with a hard surface durable material for wall protection from climatic conditions and to provide an aesthetic base to the architecture.
-The following materials are re- quired, as approved by the SPDRC:
+The following materials are required, as approved by the SPDRC:

-- Stucco, plaster and stucco-like materials; - Natural stone masonry.
+- Natural stone masonry.
 Natural stone is required if a stone material is used. - Board Formed Concrete as a secondary material - Brick used in specific situations that are approved by the SPDRC. - Natural wood siding - Non-reflective Steel Panels